noah1510/libtrainsim-reference-mirror/README.md

 If you simply want to test this out you can download the simulator from the snap store (linux only).
 Once downloaded you can open the simulator from your application menu.

+If the program crashes immediatly you have to options to get it working.
+First off you can edit the desktop launch file and try manually setting the working directory to `/snap/libtrainsim/current/usr/local/share/libtrainsim/`.
+The other solution is to open a terminal and type `cd /snap/libtrainsim/current/usr/local/share/libtrainsim/`.
+Now you can just enter `libtrainsim` into the terminal and the simulator should open.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/libtrainsim)

 ## Building the code